 like dropdowns and multi-line inputs. which in turn can be

 edited by the user.
-So a form might look like this:
+So a form might be written like this (see results in

 <form action="/submit" method="post">